demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ### Unified Message Handling & Exception Hadling

-The message listener that we defined is the entry point for all the four business operation.
-The handling logic of the message will be as follows.
+The handling logic of all the messages will be as follows.

 ![](/img/clojure/blog/ecom-middleware/message-handling-process.png)

-* Upon receiving the message, the log the message as an OMS event to keep track of the messages that we recieved from the OMS.
+1. Upon receiving the message, the log the message as an OMS event to keep track of the messages that we recieved from the OMS.

-* Then we parse the message (more on this in the later blog post), if it is a failure, we will be logging it as a error in the form of a System event.
+2. Then we parse the message (more on this in the later blog post), if it is a failure, we will be logging it as a error in the form of a System event.

+3. If parsing is successful, for each channel in the message, we check whether the given channel exists.

-* If parsing is successful, we will be performing the respective operation in the marketplace.
-If it succucceed, we log it a domain success event else we log it a domain failure event.
-These events treats the OMS event as the parent event.
+4. If the channel exists, we will be performing the respective operation in the marketplace.
+If the operation succucceeds, we log it as a domain success event else we log it as a domain failure event.

+5. If the channel not found, we'll be logging as a system event.

+Events from steps two to five, treats the OMS event (step one) as the parent event.

+#### Adding OMS Event

 We don't have a spec for the OMS event yet.
 So, let's add it as a first step.